Getting Residence Permit by Buying Property

 The minimum amount of sufficient funds necessary to apply for the Non-Lucrative Visa is defined according to Spain’s Multiplier for the Public Income Index (IPREM).
-IPREM is an index reference for the granting of economic aids, grants, allowances, unemployment benefits and minimum wage.
+IPREM is an index reference for the granting of economic aids, grants, allowances, unemployment benefits, and minimum wage.
 The IPREM index was established in 2004 to replace the Minimum Wage as a reference.
 As such, IPREM determines the minimum amount of a person’s earnings.
-For Spain’s non-lucrative visa application, you should prove an amount of sufficient funds equivalent to 400% of the IPREM value.
+For Spain’s non-lucrative visa application, you should prove a number of sufficient funds equivalent to 400% of the IPREM value.

 Of course, having a little bit more than this amount will make the approval easier.
 Note that the currency should be Euros or any other convertible currency.

 If you are applying together with your family, you will need to prove sufficient funds to cover each member.
 The IPREM amount for each additional family member is 100%, equivalent to €6.456 annually.
 So, if you are applying for the non-lucrative visa for a family of four, the proof of funds required will be €45.192 per annum in total.

 What are the Benefits of a Non-Lucrative Visa?